US’ Variant of Russia’s Hmeymim? What Washington Has in Mind for Syria

 Washington, he said, is going to supply mine throwers, infrared homing missiles, heavy machineguns, armored vehicles and tanks.
 The US army, he said, will also provide training to use these armaments.

-Posted by Jim W. Dean, Managing Editor on May 12, 2017, With 1804 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 12, 2017, With 1857 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.